Blog

 Inspect the liner periodically

-Rips and tears in the liner may appear below the surface of the pool, so do your due diligence and inspect the liner carefully.
+Rips and tears in the liner may appear below the surface of the pool; you should do your due diligence and inspect the liner carefully.

 For above ground pools, check metal supports for rust or deterioration